nymanjens/quizmaster/README.md

 - Make your own quiz by editing `conf/quiz/quiz-config.yml`.
 You can test your quiz by starting a local server with it (see the installation section above)
 - Host the server somewhere accessible to all players
-- During a quiz, share the link to your server with all players (e.g. http://localhost:9000).
+- During a quiz, share the link to your server with all players.
 You can go to the same page and unlock the master controls via the padlock icon (if you configured a `masterSecret` in `quiz-config.yml`).
 The important pages during the quiz:
     - The player's answer submission page: This is what players use to input their answers.